-The philosophy of money that underlies the conduit whole life insurance strategy and that of infinite banking in general, in our opinion, is that money needs to move and not stay stagnant.
+The philosophy of money that underlies the conduit whole life insurance strategy and that of infinite banking in general, is that money needs to move and not stay stagnant.
 This is referred to as the velocity of money.

-Contrary, to the commonly touted strategy of parking your money in a bank in or financial account in order to take advantage of compound interest, we contend that your money should be used presently for the most advantageous use in order to build wealth for you and your loved ones.
+Contrary, to the commonly touted strategy of parking your money in a bank in or financial account, such as the stock market, we contend that your money should be used presently for the most advantageous use in order to build wealth for you and your loved ones.

 Step 2: Locate Cash Flow Assets

 Step two of the conduit whole life insurance strategy is to locate an acceptable secondary investment asset in your area of interest/expertise and use your accrued cash value for this acquisition.

 In today’s information age, the possibilities for such cash flow assets are wide and expanding every day.

 These investment avenues for cash flow assets are direct, cooperative with other investors and OUTSIDE of the financial markets, and thus often offer the full tax advantages associated (based upon your investment and percentage of ownership) with such investments as if you acquired the coffee farm yourself.

 New avenues for such investments are appearing every day and the possibilities are becoming endless.

 Your participating cash value whole life insurance policy through a mutual company, properly funded, should be utilized as a conduit for purchasing other cash flow assets that offer a higher rate of return and the proceeds from those investments can be directed back into your cash value policy.

 So, as we’ve discussed in previous articles about the infinite banking concept®, you use the cash value from your policy to invest in step two in the form of a policy loan and NOT as a withdrawal from the cash value.